SerpentBit/ovl/README.md

 # Ovl-Python (Owl)
+***
+NOTE: pyserial is required to run ovl this path because of a mistake, install it by running `python -m pip install pyserial` this requirement will be removed as soon as possible by another patch today. - 19.2.19 17:08
+***

 Python Module for Computer Vision Object Tracking and Detection mainly for the FIRST® Robotics Competition Program

 The Library was written by Ori Ben-Moshe.